Oliver-Siren/CCM/salt/Installation instructions.md

 ## Install prerequisites

-In my experience, you will need a to run a Linux system for your salt-master.
+In my experience, you will need to run a Linux system for your salt-master.
 In my setup, I used a Xubuntu 16.04.3 LTS, for I prefer the feel of the Xubuntu user interface.

 Of course, you will also need some slaves (which, in Salt are referred to as "minions") and a decent internet connection.
 I have tested running Salt minions on Ubuntu and Windows 10 systems.